doctorfree/musicplayerplus.dev/_tabs/install.md

 ---
-title: MusicPlayerPlus Installation
-layout: post
+layout: page
 icon: fas fa-arrow-circle-down
 order: 2
 toc: true
 ---

-## Introduction
+## MusicPlayerPlus Installation

 MusicPlayerPlus v2.0.1 and later can be installed on Linux systems using the Arch packaging format, the Debian packaging format, or the Red Hat